 Whether you are writing your first curriculum vitae or revising a current CV, a template can be very useful.
 For example, a template can show you how to lay out your CV.
-It can show you what sections to include, and how to organize those sections.
+It shows you what sections to include and how to organize each section.

 To access these CV templates from your computer:

-- Finally, select the template you want to use, which will open up a Word document with that template.
+- Finally, choose the template you want to use, and Word will launch your ready-to-use template.

 To access the Microsoft CV templates online:

-- Click on the “Resumes and Cover Letters” section to browse all of the templates (this section includes CVs as well)
+- Scroll down to the “Resumes and Cover Letters” section to browse all of the templates (this section includes CVs as well).

-- Click “Edit in Browser” to edit the template using Word Online.
+- Click “Open in Browser” to edit the template using Word Online.
 If you have a Microsoft account, you can use Word Online to create, edit, and share Word documents.